Table of Contents

 validation

-Stop running and application recovery
+Stop runtime and restore application

-Stop running via the tool button,
+Stop runtime via tool buttons:

 validation